zhullyb/monyhar/monyhar/docs/vscode.md

 *   ***Git History (git log)*** -
     Git history view.
 *   ***monyhar-codesearch*** -
-    Mac and Linux only: adds ability to open the current line in [Chromium Code Search](https://cs.monyhar.org/).
+    Mac and Linux only: adds ability to open the current line in [Monyhar Code Search](https://cs.monyhar.org/).
 All other functionality is deprecated, so currently only of limited usefulness.
 *   ***change-case*** -